durlabhcodes/killshot/README.md

 # killshot
-Interactive CLI tool to kill programs
+A ruthless but interactive CLI tool to kill processes